noreenzee/pyber-analysis-/README.md

   *Total rides, total fare and Average fare:

                         ![image](https://user-images.githubusercontent.com/112978144/206261231-faec836b-67af-47c0-813f-b35670a3034e.png)
- Pivot table:
+ Pivot table
-              Pivot table is created to find the total fares for each type of city by the date and it shows following data:
+              Pivot table is created to find the total fares for each type of city by the date and it shows following data
               ![image](https://user-images.githubusercontent.com/112978144/206263151-26a034e5-debb-47a2-b017-0b75abd0b078.png)

-* Resample Data
+ Resample Data
                 New DataFrame is created to get the sum of the fare for each week